 I was close by when [he] received the gun shot wound that took off a part of the index finger of his left hand.
 I heard the report of the gun, saw him in a few minutes afterward while his finger was still bleeding.
 We were messmates and were almost always together as much so as soldiers could be under the circumstances.

 The ball lodged in the first joint of the index finger of William's left hand, causing a compound fracture.
 Dr. S.L.
 Kurtz of the regiment amputated the finger and dressed the wound.
 Over time, the wound healed, forming a "good smooth stump."
-A surgeon's sketch of the wound is seen at right.

 About five months later, William was discharged and mustered out of his regiment at Pittsburgh on Nov.
 22, 1864.